Libya-Europe gas pipeline repaired: rebels

 The 510 km (300 mile) GreenStream BV undersea pipeline system between Mellitah, just west of the Libyan capital Tripoli, and Gela in Italy is 50 percent owned by Italian oil company ENI.

-Rebel fighters are now in control of much of the capital, Tripoli, but the city of two million has been plagued by shortages of water, food and medicine.

-Mellitah and another refinery in Zawiyah, a city further east along the Mediterranean coast, are meeting domestic gas needs, rebel spokesman Shamsiddin Abdulmolah told reporters.

-(Reporting by Emma Farge and Alex Dziadosz; Writing by Richard Valdmanis and Emma Farge)
+(Reporting by Emma Farge; Writing by Richard Valdmanis; Editing by Karolina Tagaris)